 2. ‘Set it and forget it’ approach

 47% of IT decision-makers mention the lack of vendor lock-in in the cloud appeal.
-But even without sticky contract commitments related to traditional infrastructure purchases, the vast majority of companies do not move cloud workloads or even evaluate other options when they are deployed.
+But even without sticky contract commitments related to traditional infrastructure purchases, the vast majority of companies do not move cloud workloads or also evaluate other options when they are deployed.
 As a consequence, many are overpaid with their cloud services: 53% of IT leaders say they have difficulty managing the costs of running cloud applications.

 3. Neglecting the network

-59 per cent of IT leaders say that networks connecting cloud centers to users have hindered their cloud deployments.
+Fifty-nine percent of IT leaders say that networks connecting cloud centers to users have hindered their cloud deployments.
 But few add the DTT team to their network expertise.
 A successful cloud strategy requires the integration of next-generation connectivity and efficiency options like SD-WAN.